Home » Sectors » Insolvency Practitioners for Professional Services Businesses

 What options are available to professional services directors?

 Professional services businesses must make regulatory considerations that go beyond the financial, from Solicitors Regulation Authority (SRA) intervention for law firms or Financial Conduct Authority (FCA) involvement for regulated financial businesses, to client account obligations and professional indemnity run-off requirements.
 A licensed Insolvency Practitioner with professional services experience will guide you through the options and navigate obligations unique to the professional services sector, alongside the financial process.
+Read our case study below on how we navigated SRA intervention throughout the pre-pack administration of a leading law firm.

 Pre-insolvency advisory